New front in the war on terror

 Recent Comments

-- Beachside on Cross Post: Rachel Moore You are the racist, actually, not me
+- Tim Neilson on Cross Post: Rachel Moore You are the racist, actually, not me

 - Infidel Tiger on Wednesday Forum: January 4, 2017